ekim22/qna/README.md

 # qna
-Just a basic terminal note-processing app
+Just a basic terminal note-processing app in question and answer format.